Mesalazine: Pregnancy

 There is no data on use in pregnant women, but the drug does cross the placenta and is excreted in breast milk.
 The drug should not be used in children under two years of age, people with kidney disease, or people who are allergic to aspirin.

 Mechanism of action

 The exact mechanism of mesalazine is unknown, but it is speculated that mesalazine decreases synthesis of prostaglandin and leukotriene, modulating the inflammatory response derived from the cyclooxygenase and lipooxygenase pathways.
 It appears to act locally on colonic mucosa.
 In 2025, mesalazine was reported to bind tubulin and stabilize microtubules.

 Chemistry

 Mesalazine is an active metabolite of sulfasalazine, which is metabolized to sulfapyridine and mesalazine.
 It is also the active metabolite of the prodrugs balsalazide (accompanied by the inert carrier molecule 4-aminobenzoyl-β-alanine) and olsalazine (which is metabolized to two equivalents of mesalazine).
 It is in the category of disease-modifying antirheumatic drugs (DMARDs) family of medications.
 It is unclear exactly how it works.
 Mesalazine is claimed to be a PPAR-γ agonist.

+Mesalazine has application in the synthesis of Crisdesalazine, Fendosal [53597-27-6] & Parsalmide [30653-83-9].